Memory and Persistence¶

 Backends that support cross-agent shared knowledge implement this protocol alongside

 MemoryBackend.
-Not all backends require cross-agent queries -- this keeps the base protocol
+Not all backends require cross-agent queries; this keeps the base protocol

 clean.